 Yes!
 Rock climbers are often referred to as very fit individuals because they train to build endurance in their arms, back, and legs muscles.

-There are several different types of rock climbing walls now that make it easier for beginners to learn and challenge themselves.
-You can find these walls at gyms around the country; some gyms even offer classes specifically designed for beginner climbers.
+Several types of rock climbing walls now make it easier for beginners to learn and challenge themselves.
+You can find these walls at gyms nationwide; some even offer classes specifically designed for beginner climbers.

 Is belaying effective in reducing calories burned?